Functional Food Center Inc.

 Postdoctoral and Senior Postdoctoral Researcher

 From 1991 to 1993, Dr. Martirosyan worked as a postdoctoral research scientist in the Armenian Ministry of Health at the Scientific Research Institute of Spa Treatment and Physical Medicine, Yerevan, Armenia.
-From 1994-1996, he worked at Kazan State (Federal) University, Kazan, Russia.
+From 1994-1996, he worked at Kazan State University.
 As a visiting scientist, he worked at the Hungarian Academy of Sciences, Balaton Limnological Research Institute, Balaton, Hungary (1993), and at the University of Giessen, Giessen, Germany (1995).
 Throughout his time as a researcher, he learned vital skills and gained invaluable experience in the fields of immunology, biochemistry, membranology, physiology, food science, and human nutrition.

 Extraordinary Ability Scientist in Dallas, TX, USA (1997-2007)